Strategy12 min readUpdated

 Weekly or monthly client reports require pulling data from multiple platforms — CRM, invoicing, project management — then compiling metrics, writing narrative, and formatting.
 An agent system pulls data on schedule, generates charts, writes the narrative in the business's established voice, and delivers the finished report for a 5-minute review before sending.
 Estimated time savings: 30 to 50 hours per month for a business with 5-8 active client accounts.

-| Client intake and lead qualification | 20-30 | 2-5 (review only) | 15-25 |
+Client intake and lead qualification: Manual 20-30 hrs/month, with agents 2-5 hrs (review only), recovering 15-25 hours.

 These estimates reflect typical service business workflows and will vary by industry, team size, and current tool stack.
-The readiness assessment quantifies the specific opportunity for each business.

 What Results Can Toronto-Area Businesses Expect from AI Agent Implementations?